 Enjoy fresh flowers in your home with the top cutting garden flowers

 Starting a cutting garden is fun and sustainable.
 Whether adding a few perennials to the periphery, planting dahlia tubers or sowing seeds, you will have the satisfaction of growing cutting garden flowers that you can display in your home.

 With their ruffled petals, myriad colours and tendrils of foliage, sweet peas are a quintessentially English cut flower.
 These are hardy annual climbing plants which need a support frame: a cane wigwam is ideal.
 Young plants can be bought in April from garden centers, but you can also learn how to grow sweet peas from seed.

 In autumn or spring, sow them in deep root trainers, which allow them the depth they need.
-Pinch out the growing tips when they get to about 10cm tall for a stronger, bushier plant.
+Pinch out the growing tips when they get to about 4in (10cm) tall for a stronger, bushier plant.

 Sweet peas are hungry, so when it’s time to plant them out (around mid-April), dig in plenty of compost first.
 Keep the soil moist, and tie them to the supports as they grow.

-They create a splash of sunshine in a simple jug on a kitchen table and if you are looking for a foolproof flower to create a cutting patch, you can’t go wrong with a sunflower.
+Sunflowers create a splash of sunshine in a simple jug on a kitchen table and if you are looking for a foolproof flower to create a cutting patch, you can’t go wrong with these favorites.

 Simply sow them in the ground where you want them to grow, and then let them do their thing.
 Opt for a multiheaded variety which will supply plenty of flowers.
 Ones to try include ‘Harlequin,’ pale yellow ‘Vanilla Ice’ or a tawny ‘Red Sun.’
 Watch out for slugs when the new plants are emerging.